-Final Response is a new firefighter thriller novel set in Canada.
-After great reviews from readers at Bookus Publishing the start-up company has made it available in April 2015 as an eBook pre-order.
+Final Response is a firefighter crime thriller novel set in Edmonton, Alberta.
+After great reviews from readers at Bookus Publishing the start-up company made it available in April 2015 as an eBook pre-order.
 See What’s up? tab for progress and updates.
 You can get it at Amazon.com in paperback and eBook.

 From a reader: This book was far more interesting than I first thought it would be, the writing was well done, first person narrative, and moved along briskly.
 There was enough explanation of motive to make the character understandable and sympathetic.
 The tale, a futuristic Armageddon of natural causes believable with only a little suspension of reality.
 Clearly, the Canadian background of the Author and setting come through revealed by expression of attitudes in the story; and while some may find this disconcerting, it does not harm the plot.
 Others will, doubtlessly, reveal the entire plot or nearly so; consequently I will only recommend it highly for entertainment and not spoil the fun.
 A good book, with an exceptional conclusion